CRC-P | Designed-led advanced manufacturing of smart orthotics for remote Australia

 The proposed enhanced supply chain would: (i) reduce the waiting time for DFD patients in receiving prescribed footwear components; and (ii) support the production of footwear solutions that are fabricated considering DFD patients’ personal requirements utilising advanced manufacturing workflows.
 This project was initiated at Mt Isa North West Hospital and Health Service, and therefore, it aims to engage the indigenous community – chiefly the Kalkadoon people of the Mt Isa region of Queensland.
 This project involves iOrthotics; a QLD based SME specialised in the use of advanced manufacturing processes for custom made orthotic devices for podiatrists.
 They are leading digital technology applications in foot/cast scanning, computer aided design and manufacturing, as well as 3D printing.
 As part of the Allied Health group, Healthia Limited, which includes services across, Podiatry, Rehabilitation, Advanced Manufacturing and Distribution they are well placed to assess and implement critical change in the assessment, design and manufacture of customised prescription footwear components to improve regional DFD patient outcomes.

-iOrthotics is leader in advanced manufacturing for orthotics.
+iOrthotics is a leader in advanced manufacturing for orthotics.
 Collaboration with Mt Isa Hospital and the Kalkadoon people can provide a unique opportunity to gain insight into the realities of DFD care and constraints within regional communities.
 The project aims to enable the extension and testing of the current digital workflows employed by iOrthotics to regional areas, and the issues/opportunities this presents.
 Such as extending current service models to include remote 3D scanning; on-demand 3D printing; to distribution models for regional patients.

 The project focuses on twin objectives: